Infoland/iProva-REST-API-examples/README.md

 To avoid having to enter a new verification code each 30 seconds, you can use the bearer_tokens route to get a bearer token for the user with two factor authentication enabled.
 All subsequent calls can be authenticated using bearer authorization, without having to specify a security code anymore.

 ## Filtering
 Filtering is implemented in two ways.
-Both are restful and will filter in completely the same way.
+Both are RESTful and will filter in completely the same way.
 The difference is that one uses querystring parameters for each filter rule and the other one stores a filter which can be applied to a follow up request.

 If a route filtering it will always have implemented both ways.

-If multiple filter rules are applied as an "and" operator.
+If there are multiple filter rules, they are applied as an "and" operator.

 ### Filtering via the querystring
 Filtering via the querystring is as easy as setting the optional filter rules.
 The notation is always `rule_name=value`.